What is natural honey?

-After the honey is made, bees cap it with beeswax to maintain the low moisture content.
+After the natural honey is made, bees cap it with beeswax to maintain the low moisture content.